IET-NITK/IET-NITK.github.io/content/blog/spectrum-pride-month/index.md

 ---
 title: Effect of technology on rights and freedoms of the queer community
-short_name: FeyazBaker
+author: Feyaz Baker
 fullname: Feyaz Baker
 image: spectrumbanner.png
 displayOnBlog: false
 ---